| A

 in both reversal of the condition and the elimination of the

+need for administration of pharmaceuticals.
 I came across a really wonderful book "Manual

 Therapy in Children"[8] edited by Heiner